johannesgerer/buchhaltung/README.md

 and the `-h` calls to its subcommands to see the currently available functionality.

-The accounts of the imported transactions will be taken from the configured `bankAccounts` and the offsetting balaence will be posted to an account named `TODO`, and will be replaced by [`match`](#match-accounts).
+The accounts of the imported transactions will be taken from the configured `bankAccounts` and the offsetting balance will be posted to an account named `TODO`, and will be replaced by [`match`](#match-accounts).

 The original source information will be included in the second posting's comment and used for learning the account mappings and to find and handle duplicates.